Making Chemotherapy a better treatment

 Zheng’s team is working on chemistry for a platinum (IV) “pro-drug” approach, that doubles the oxidation state of cisplatin to stabilize it.
 The new form adds two variable molecules to the structure, which protects the platinum in the bloodstream, increases its life, and allows it to get into the cancer cells, where it will revert to its original chemical structure to attack the disease more effectively.
 It would also be easier to synthesize the drug with the new formula, Zheng said.

 “We can tune them to achieve our specific goals or to target different aspects of cancers.

 About the Researcher

-Yaorong Zheng earned his bachelor's degree in chemistry at Peking University in Beijing, China in 2006.
-He completed his Ph.D at the University of Utah in 2011, then spent four years conducting post-doctoral research at the Massachuesetts Institute of Technology.
+Yaorong Zheng earned his bachelor's degree in chemistry at Peking University in Beijing, China, in 2006.
+He completed his Ph.D. at the University of Utah in 2011, then spent four years conducting postdoctoral research at the Massachusetts Institute of Technology.